 Pinterest Hidden Image

 Looking for fun kitchen chemistry experiments kids will actually remember?
-These hands-on science activities use everyday kitchen ingredients to explore chemical reactions, mixtures, acids and bases, crystals, density, food science, and more.
+These hands-on science activities use everyday kitchen ingredients to explore chemical reactions, mixtures, acids and bases, crystals, density, polymers, food science, and more.

 Kitchen chemistry is an easy and engaging way to introduce real science concepts at home or in the classroom using familiar, inexpensive supplies.
 Kids can test colorful reactions, grow crystals, extract DNA, explore density, and even make edible science projects with simple materials already found in most kitchens.